-This is because the feel of a mother’s nipple is very different from a bottle nipple and because the muscles, jaw and tongue motions used are very different.
-Because of the gravitational aspects of bottle feeding, baby receives milk faster and with less effort and can become accustomed to this way of feeding.
+This is because the feel of a mother’s nipple is very different from a bottle nipple.
+The muscles, jaw and tongue motions used for bottle feeding are also very different.
+Because of the gravitational aspects of bottle feeding, baby receives milk faster and with less effort.
+Some babies become accustomed to or even prefer this way of feeding.
 Some babies can become nipple confused after just one bottle which is why it really is best to avoid them completely until 6-8 weeks.

 Breastfeeding is also a process that needs to be learned by both mother and baby and constant practice is essential.
 It will take baby time to perfect their latch and ability to feed.
-Throughout their learning process they are also signaling to your body to keep making more milk which is crucial to supply.
+Throughout their learning process they are also signaling to your body to keep making more milk which is crucial to milk production.

 Why to avoid bottles for the first 6-8 weeks

-While the most common worry associated with using a bottle too soon is low supply and nipple confusion, for some women introducing a bottle too soon leads to extra pumping sessions which actually signals for too much milk to be made.
+The most common worry associated with using a bottle too soon is low supply and nipple confusion.
+But for some women, introducing a bottle too soon leads to extra pumping sessions that actually signals for too much milk to be made.
 This results in the terribly frustrating and often painful problem of having an oversupply.

 Fed Is Best

-Giving breastfeeding your all and any amount of breastmilk whether given to baby directly from the breast or by a bottle is an amazing gift, they don’t call it liquid gold for nothing!
+Giving breastfeeding your all and any amount of breastmilk whether given to baby directly, from the breast, or by a bottle is an amazing gift.
+They don’t call it liquid gold for nothing!
 You should never feel any inadequacy associated with supplementing or bottle feeding if that ends up being what is best for you and your baby.

 Bottle Feeding Can Hide Other Nursing Obstacles